-The theft indicator is located on the instrument panel, above the hazard flashers control.
+The theft indicator is located in the instrument cluster.

-- When the ignition is in the 2 (OFF) position, the indicator will flash once every 2 seconds to indicate the SecuriLock® system is functioning as a theft deterrent. - When the ignition is in the 3 (ON) position, the indicator will glow for 3 seconds, then turn off, to indicate normal system functionality.
+- When the ignition is in the 2 (OFF) position, the indicator will flash once every 2 seconds to indicate the SecuriLock system is functioning as a theft deterrent.
+Note: On vehicles equipped with a manual transmission, the indicator will flash when the ignition is in the 1 (LOCK) position. - When the ignition is in the 3 (ON) position, the indicator will glow for 3 seconds, then turn off, to indicate normal system functionality.